 6.53.1 Applicability to language

-The vulnerabilities documented in ISO/IEC TR 24772-1:2019 clause 6.53 apply to Java.
+The vulnerabilities documented in ISO/IEC 24772-1:2024 6.53 applies to Java.

 The Java compiler generates the “uses unsafe or unchecked operations” warning for code considered to be unsafe.
 However, as it is a warning, it can be ignored.